blender/blender/doc/python_api/rst/info_gotcha.rst

 Modes and Mesh Access
 =====================

-When working with mesh data you may run into the problem where a script fails to run as expected in edit-mode.
+When working with mesh data you may run into the problem where a script fails to run as expected in Edit-Mode.
-This is caused by edit-mode having its own data which is only written back to the mesh when exiting edit-mode.
+This is caused by Edit-Mode having its own data which is only written back to the mesh when exiting Edit-Mode.

-A common example is that exporters may access a mesh through ``obj.data`` (a :class:`bpy.types.Mesh`) but the user is in edit-mode, where the mesh data is available but out of sync with the edit mesh.
+A common example is that exporters may access a mesh through ``obj.data`` (a :class:`bpy.types.Mesh`) when the user is in Edit-Mode, where the mesh data is available but out of sync with the edit mesh.

 In this situation you can...

-- Exit edit-mode before running the tool.
+- Exit Edit-Mode before running the tool.
 - Explicitly update the mesh by calling :class:`bmesh.types.BMesh.to_mesh`.
 - Modify the script to support working on the edit-mode data directly, see: :mod:`bmesh.from_edit_mesh`.
-- Report the context as incorrect and only allow the script to run outside edit-mode.
+- Report the context as incorrect and only allow the script to run outside Edit-Mode.

 .. _info_gotcha_mesh_faces: